replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 To continue with the upgrade, you must first update Kubernetes in your cluster to the version specified in the error message.

-To update Kubernetes, contact your application vendor for a different Kubernetes installer script that specifies a version of Kubernetes that is no more than two minor versions later than the version currently installed.
+To update Kubernetes, contact your application vendor for a different Kubernetes installer installation script that specifies a version of Kubernetes no more than two minor versions later than the version currently installed.
 For example, to upgrade from Kubernetes 1.23.x to 1.26.x, first run an installation script that specifies Kubernetes 1.25.x.
 Then, run the target installation script that specifies 1.26.x.

 ### Add-ons and App Manager Updates {#add-ons}